-In this report are terms and abbreviations you might not be familiar the following definitions:
+In this report are terms and abbreviations you might not be familiar with.
+To help you better understand these terms, we have provided the following definitions:

 Parts per million (ppm) or milligrams per liter (mg/L) - a measure of concentration in water.
 One part per million (or milligram per liter) corresponds to one second in 11.5 days.